Care advice

 Temperature

-It is a thermophilic plant so it loves heat.
-Throughout the year, the average temperature is 21.5-29 degrees Celsius and the average night temperature 16.5-19 degrees Celsius.
-The plants may not be exposed to direct sunlight.
-A constantly strong movement of the air is desirable.
+It is a thermophilic plant so it likes heat.
+Throughout the year the average temperature is 21.5-29 degrees Celsius and the average night temperature is 16.5-19 degrees Celsius.
+The plants should not be exposed to direct sunlight.
+A constant strong movement of air is desirable.

 Watering

-The plants must be watered abundantly, especially during active growth.
-The substrate should never dry up completely.
+The plants should be watered abundantly, especially during active growth.
+The substrate should never be allowed to dry up completely.

 Humidity

-The Macodes Petola needs the humidity of 70-90% most of the year, and for 3 summer months it falls below 85%.
+Macodes petola needs the humidity of 70-90% most of the year, and during 3 summer months it drops below 85%.

 Drainage

-During active growth, the plants must be fertilized every week with some fertilizer for orchids.
-You can use balanced fertilizer all year round, but they in particular need calcium and that is why we recommend the flowering mimulating fertilizer.
+During active growth, plants should be fertilized with some orchid fertilizer every week.
+You can use balanced fertilizer throughout the year, but they especially need calcium, which is why we recommend the flowering stimulant fertilizer.

-Giving water in the winter can be slightly reduced, especially on dark pitches.
-However, never let it dry completely.
-If the amount of water decreases, the fertilization must also be reduced.
+Watering in winter can be reduced slightly, especially in darker locations.
+However, never let it dry up completely.
+If watering decreases, fertilization should also be reduced.